boc-tothefuture/openhab-jruby/README.md

 ```

 ### Ruby Gems
+[Bundler](https://bundler.io/) is integrated, enabling any [Ruby gem](https://rubygems.org/) compatible with JRuby to be used within rules.
+This permits easy access to the vast ecosystem libraries within the ruby community.
+It would also create easy reuse of automation libraries within the OpenHAB community, any library published as a gem can be easily pulled into rules.

 Gems are available using the [inline bundler syntax](https://bundler.io/guides/bundler_in_a_single_file_ruby_script.html).
 The require statement can be omitted.

 ```
 gemfile do